-In the meantime, you’ll be kept on life support while the transplant team retrieves your organs and/or tissues, which will then be transported by ambulance, helicopter or airplane to the awaiting recipient.
+In the meantime, you’ll be kept on a ventilator while the transplant team evaluates you as a donor and finds the best match for your precious gift.
+After recovery, the organs and tissue will then be transported by ambulance, helicopter or airplane to the awaiting recipient.

 There is no cost to your family for organ donation.

-For kidney patients — who have to go to dialysis for four or five hours three times a week, giving them a kidney gives them a more normal life.
+For kidney patients, who must go to dialysis for four or five hours three times a week, receiving a kidney gives them the chance to live a more normal life.

 “They can go back to work.
-They can do many of the things they were doing before dialysis,” Ms. Courtney says.
+They can do many of the things they were doing before dialysis,” Cinda said.

-“However, with all these other organs, like heart, lung and liver,” Ms. Courtney says, “there aren’t options like dialysis.
+“However, with other organs, like heart, lung and liver,” she said, “there aren’t options like dialysis.
 For people waiting on the transplant list, organ donation is their only option for living.”

-If you’re a match, you may be their only chance for life.
+If you’re a match, you may be their only chance at life.

 - Middle ear